The End of Your Life Book Club – Will Schwalbe’s memoir is not about a book club for the dying or a dying book club. Well, not quite.

 For all of you reading this review who live in a community that supports a wide variety of book clubs, Schwalbe’s title, The End of Your Life Book Club, may be a bit jarring, if not flat-out confusing.
 What?
 A book club specifically organized to read books about dying?
 Or maybe a book club whose membership is made up of readers who are dying?
 Close, but not quite.

-Schwalbe’s book club, which begins when his 73 year-old mother is diagnosed with stage four pancreatic cancer, has a membership of two, Schwalbe himself and his mother.
+Schwalbe’s book club, which begins when his 73-year-old mother is diagnosed with stage four pancreatic cancer, has a membership of two, himself and his mother.
 I can almost hear the groans of disbelief.
 How depressing!
 But it’s not.
 Of course, especially with this book, you don’t need to read the ending (something Mrs. Schwalbe unapologetically does with every book she reads) to know what happens – Mary Anne Schwalbe does not survive the cancer.
-As much as this story is about the books that Mary Anne and her son Will read and discuss in the last year-plus of her life, the key word is “life.”
-This is a book about living, not just with cancer, but with books and the stories found between their covers, the stories found in our discussions of books and the stories of our own that seem to emerge from reading books.
+As much as this story is about the books that Mary Anne and her son Will read and discuss in the last year-plus of her life, the keyword is “life.”
+This is a book about living, not just with cancer, but with books and the stories found between their covers, the stories found in our discussions of books, and the stories of our own that seem to emerge from reading books.

-The End of Your Life Book Club has its uneven moments and scenes I wish had been enlarged upon; and although I wish Schwalbe had been more forthcoming about his siblings and his father, it’s still well-worth the read.
-And here’s the neat part: for those of you who belong to a book club, all of the authors and titles discussed in the book are contained in the appendix.
-The appendix is a rich source for any book club. – Sunny Solomon
+The End of Your Life Book Club has its uneven moments and scenes I wish had been enlarged upon.
+And although I wish Schwalbe had been more forthcoming about his siblings and his father, it’s still well worth the read.
+And here’s the neat part: for those of you who belong to a book club, all of the authors and titles discussed in the book are contained in the appendix, which is a rich source to be mined for any book club. – Sunny Solomon